-With an annual operating budget of $1.5 million and a full-time administrative staff of seven, the Center offers five distinct educational programs that range in length from a weekend to a year and also operates an on-campus gallery.
+With an annual operating budget of $1.5 million and a full-time administrative staff of seven, the Center offers five distinct educational programs that range in length from a weekend to a year, and also operates an on-campus gallery.
 Each year, approximately 400 students travel from across the U.S. and around the globe to study with more than 45 outstanding designer/makers in the fields of furniture making, turning, carving, and related arts such as marquetry and finishing.
 The Intensive, Comprehensive, and Fellowship programs, which account for three-quarters of our programming, primarily serve professional-track students.
 Participants in shorter one-week and two-week workshops are mostly passionate amateurs.

-- Significant experience in fundraising management, including capital campaigns, annual giving, donor relations, major gift solicitations, and event planning
+Hands-on experience in fundraising management, including capital campaigns, annual giving, donor relations, major gift solicitations, and event planning

-- Excellent writing, proofreading, and communications skills, both written and verbal
+Excellent writing, proofreading, and verbal communication skills

-- Proven ability to manage concurrent projects
+Proven ability to manage concurrent projects

-- Competence with word processing, databases (ideally Filemaker), and spreadsheets in a PC environment
+Competence with word processing, databases (ideally FileMaker), and spreadsheets in a PC environment

-- Facility with social media
+Facility with social media

-- Energetic, flexible, collaborative, and proactive
+Energetic, flexible, collaborative, and proactive